jeremygoulet96/personal-website/_work/2016-01-26-ncweather.md

       url: http://thomasfinch.me/
       target: _blank
     - label: Read more
-      url: /work/ncweather
+      url: /work/ncweather/
 ---

-## Title 2
+## Title 2sdf
-NCWeather is a minimalistic weather widget for iOS 7 and 8.
+NCWesdfsdfsdfather is a minimalistic weather widget for iOS 7 and 8.
 I developed this app/tweak in collaboration with Thomas Finch, a talented developer.
 You can see more of his work in the section below.

 ### Subtitle 2